NelakaWith/gloire-road-map/README.md

   - `mysql -u root -p < mysql/schema.sql`
 - This creates tables and a sample admin user (email: admin@example.com, password: admin123)

+Note: for security, please change the default admin password after installing — the README includes the original default for convenience during local development only.

 ### 3. Install Dependencies

 - Open a terminal in `frontend/` and run: `npm install`